ayofalola240/RGB-Game/README.md

 # RGB-Game

-Design of and RGB game using html, CSS and JavaScript
+Design of and RGB game using html, CSS and JavaScript.